koppen/mentalized/source/_posts/2015-11-22-capistrano-remote.markdown

 - programming
 - projects
 - technology
+description: "We've built an extension to Capistrano that gives you super easy access to running tasks and scripts on your remote hosts"
 ---

 Ever needed to run some maintenance task in your production environment?
 For me